Etymology – The Archer; “sagitta” means “arrow” in Latin. Toxotes in Greek

 The Sumerian’s also saw their god Pabilsag.
 This deity’s name is comprised of two words, the first being Pabil, meaning “elder paternal kinsman” and Sag, meaning “chief head.”
 The thought or idea is that the name can then translate to “Forefather” or “Chief Ancestor.”
 Pabilsag’s look contains several complex characteristics not interpreted in the Greek icon of a centaur.
 Pabilsag had a scorpion’s tail, a dog’s head and wings.
 In other variants the characteristics are altered, the dog’s head or wings could be overlooked all together, while in other icons bird like feet supplant the scorpion’s tail.

 Some scholars like to try making a connection of the Greek Sagittarius to the ancient Babylonian constellation through the etymology of words.
-With how Sagittarius is from the Latin meaning the Archer.
+Given how Sagittarius is from the Latin meaning the Archer.
 This is translated from the word Sagitta meaning an arrow.
 This is then translated from the Greek word Taxotes, meaning the Archer, and when translated to the Akkadian language, is Nedu the Soldier.
 Once more this gets translated to the Sumerian word “Us,” meaning the Soldier).
-And ultimately, it is finally translated to the Sumerian words Pa.bil.sag, meaning the Archer.
+And ultimately, it is finally translated into the Sumerian words Pa.bil.sag, meaning the Archer.

 The Arabs named a number of the brighter stars in the constellation after parts of the human body and for parts of a bow and arrow, indicating that they too associated this constellation with an archer.
 One star, called Nunki, is a fairly recently used name by navigators and comes from a list of Babylonian star names.
-The name Nun-Ki was the name of a group of stars representing the Babylonian’s sacred city of Eridu on the Euphrates River.
-This name is now used exclusively for the star Sigma Sagittarii, and is considered to be the oldest star name in use.
+The name Nun-Ki was the name of a group of stars representing the Babylonian sacred city of Eridu on the Euphrates River.
+This name is now used exclusively for the star Sigma Sagittarii and is considered to be the oldest star name in use.

 For the Chinese, they view the constellation of Sagittarius as two separate constellations of the seventh and eighth lunar mansions called Ji and Dou Ji, representing a winnowing basket used for separating rice grains from their chaffs.
 The chaff was represented by a single star called Kang.
 A related constellation called Chu, the pestle is to the south of Ji, used for pounding the rice to remove the husks.